CDRT/mk_blog/docs/posts/tbct_v2_intune_svp.md

 Committing change: Success
 ```

 The detection script will make sure each line from the TBC_Log matches a **Success** to confirm the password change.
-If there's a **Failed** anywhere, the result will return an error.
+If there's an **Access Denied** or **Invalid parameter** anywhere, the status details for the Win32 app will show not detected in Intune.

 ## Final Notes